All library study carrel spaces are available through the application form on the library’s website, on a first come, first served basis.

 - Two users may be assigned to each individual carrel.

-- The graduate study room is not a group study space - please ask at the Circulation or Reference desks if you need help finding a space for your group.
+- The graduate study room is not a group study space - please ask at the Services Desk if you need help finding a space for your group.

 - Do not leave anything of value in your carrel.
 The library assumes no responsibility for lost or stolen items.

 - Windows cannot be blocked by any material.